mapbox/node-pre-gyp/README.md

 If any of these checks fail then the operation will not perform execution time determination of the s3 target.

-If the command being executed is "publish" the the default is set to `binary.staging_host`.
+If the command being executed is "publish" then the default is set to `binary.staging_host`.
 In all other cases the default is `binary.production_host`.

 The command-line options `--s3_host staging` or `--s3_host production` override the default.
 If `s3_host`